|The Collegiate Way: Residential Colleges & the Renewal of University Life ‹collegiateway.org›|

 Read more: The above recommendations are discussed in detail on the Collegiate Way’s page on the membership and administrative structure of residential colleges.

-2. Buildings and Grounds — Although a college is a society and not a building, it must have a physical space of its own to carry out its work: a place that its members can help to build and to which they can develop a personal attachment.
+2. Buildings and Grounds — Although a residential college or collegiate house is a society and not a building, it must have a physical space of its own to carry out its work: a place that its members can help to build and to which they can develop a personal attachment.
 Therefore: Provide each college with one or more buildings which are under its year-round control.
 Unless the college buildings are being constructed from scratch, these will probably be existing dormitories.
 (If they are high-rise dormitories, begin by tearing them down and starting over.)
 Define the boundaries of each college’s property with hedges, walls, gates, and clear entrances, and have the members of the college landscape the grounds in a distinctive and meaningful manner, with patterns, colors, and scents that will stay with them their entire lives.
 Include butterfly gardens, collections of historic roses, beds of rare tulips and culinary herbs, stands of native shrubs and wildflowers, trees with edible fruits, and whatever else will make your grounds unique.
 Avoid “industrial-park landscaping” at all costs.
 Distinctive landscaping is one of the least expensive and most effective ways to establish college identity.

 Provide living quarters in the college for the junior members and for the master and the dean and their families.
 Arrange the student rooms around staircases rather than long corridors when possible.
 Provide offices for the master and the dean, a Junior Common Room (the college living room, comfortably furnished for socializing, studying, card playing, napping, and holding receptions, but not for television viewing), a Senior Common Room (a private room for the use of the senior members), a library, a student council room, a game room, a guest room, and any number of other special purpose rooms as interest and space may dictate (a theater, a music practice room, an art studio, a garden shed, a carpentry shop).
 Install working fireplaces in the Junior and Senior Common Rooms.
 Decorate all these rooms with art, sculpture, and all manner of other objects that reflect the history and traditions of the college.